myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-in-asp-dot-net-core.1.md

 }
 ```

-With all the other methods required by the `IContainer` interface surface them from the `TenantLifetimeScope` e.g. Follow this pattern.
+The `IContainer` interface requires a bunch more methods than what's implmented above, but we're done with our customisation so just surface them from the `TenantLifetimeScope` like below

 ```csharp
 public object Tag => GetCurrentTenantScope().Tag;